Completing the Workplace Profile

 Non-binary employees

-'Non-binary’ is a data point designed for people whose gender identity is neither female nor male.
-It is a term for any number of gender identities that sit within, outside of, across or between the spectrum of female - male binary.
+'Non-binary’ is a data category for people whose gender identity is exclusively neither female nor male.
+It covers a diverse set of gender identities that may sit between or beyond the female–male binary.
 A non-binary person might identify as gender fluid, trans-masculine, trans-feminine, agender, or bigender.

-• If an employee does not wish to disclose their non-binary gender status you should not include them in the Workplace Profile or Workforce Management Statistics submission.
+• If an employee does not wish to disclose their gender you should not include them in the Workplace Profile or Workforce Management Statistics submission.

-• However, if you do populate an employee into the Profile or Statistics sheet you must disclose their gender as one of female ‘F’, male ‘M’ or non-binary ‘X’.
+• However, if you do populate an employee into the Profile or Statistics sheet you must record their gender as one of female ‘F’, male ‘M’ or non-binary ‘X’.

 You must indicate whether each employee is:

-• a graduate (G) — only for employees who are employed as part of a formal graduate program.
+• a graduate (G): use this for employees who are employed as part of a formal graduate program

-• an apprentice (A) — only for employees who are apprentices.
+• an apprentice (A): use this only for employees who are apprentices.
 This does not include trainees.

-A formal graduate program gives recent graduates the opportunity to work in a professional context in their chosen industry and to be provided with intensive training.
+A formal graduate program gives recent graduates the opportunity to work in a professional context in their chosen industry and to receive intensive training.

 If the employee is neither a graduate nor an apprentice, the cell in this column should be left blank.